Early College at Guilford: Extracurricular activities

 Service clubs include ECG Active, Environmental, Interact, Red Cross, Campus Life and Student Human Relations Coalition.
 Students also participate in two tutoring clubs called RISE and EducateUS.
-Interest clubs include Data Analytics and Cybersecurity, International, Mental Health Advocacy, Publishing and Theater.
+Interest clubs include Data Analytics and Cybersecurity, International, United Nations Children’s Fund (UNICEF), Mental Health Advocacy, Publishing, Theater, Dance, Vedic Association, A Capella (Chorus), and Music.

 One hundred percent of the Class of 2022 completed 100 or more hours of community service and earned the Guilford County Schools’ Service Learning Exemplary Awards.

-Extracurricular Awards and Recognition
+Extracurricular awards and recognition

 The “Joe Childers Scholastic Cup,” sponsored by The North Carolina Association for Scholastic Activities (NCASA), is given each year to the “top large and small high school” in the state based on accumulating points in a set of scholastic competitions, including the seven NCASA competitions and eleven “Cup Partner” competitions.
 In 2023, ECG won the Joe Childers Cup for small high schools for the third year in a row.
 ECG was also recognized as state champions in eight categories, including The Twelve, A Cappella, Quiz Bowl, The Quill, Science Olympiad, Envirothon, HOSA and State Math competition.
 In 2022, ECG not only claimed the Joe Childers Cup for small high schools but was also announced as the state champion for Quiz Bowl, National History Day, The Twelve, and The Economics Challenge.
 ECG also claimed the Joe Childers Cup in 2021.

 National History Day: First place state winners in the Senior individual website category.
 Two ECG teams qualified for the Small School National Tournament in 2022.

 Quill: State champions in 2023, fourth place in 2021 and 2018, third place in 2020 and 2019 and second place in 2018.

 Quiz Bowl: State champions in 2023, 2022, 2018, 2017 and 2016; fourth place in 2021.

 Science Olympiad: Division C: Fifth place in North Carolina in 2023 and 2022; twelfth place in 2021.